matteo65/ZedmeeHash/README.md

   &nbsp;  |     &nbsp;   | Collision: **A366AEB181F5D882**<br/>Values: "06C1D96E206C1D96E206C1D96E206C1D96E206C1D96E2", "0A00D74120A00D74120A00D74120A00D74120A00D7412"
 Murmur3   |         **5**| bla bla bla

+Note: Since murmur3 implements only 32 or 128-bit functions, the first 8 bytes of the 128-bit hash were used to obtain 64-bit hash, as suggested by the author

 ## Reduction of collisions through the choice of an appropriate table
 If you first know that the input values are limited to a subset of all possible bytes, e.g. alphanumeric strings, printable ascii, digit only... you can use a special table to minimize collisions with that particular input subset.
 A simple statistical program can be used to generate this table.
 In most other algorithms, a similar but less effective result can be obtained using a particular seed.
 Zedmee allows both.